top of page

 CHRISTINE SOTOS-BARRERA

-I work in a variety of mediums and enjoy teaching and working with people of all ages.
+I am a multimedia artist who enjoys Art in all its forms and enjoys teaching and working with people of all ages.
+I received an Art/Art Education degree from the University of Wisconsin-Madison.
+Throughout my years as an artist, I have enjoyed my career as an art teacher in the Wisconsin Public Schools system along with my teaching of private and small-group Art classes to children, adults and parent/child workshop classes.
 My focus as an instructor is to foster the individual creativity of each student as I introduce specific skills they can apply to their Art.

 bottom of page